20 Proven Steps to Gain Admission with Low JAMB Score

 One of the surest ways of gaining admission in Nigeria without JAMB is to apply for NOUN admission.

-The National Open University of Nigeria (NOUN) is a Federal Open and Distance Learning (ODL) institution in Nigeria and the first of its kind in the whole of West Africa.
+The National Open University of Nigeria (NOUN) is a Federal Open and Distance Learning (ODL) institution in Nigeria and is the first of its kind in the whole of West Africa.

 The National Open University of Nigeria (NOUN) does not require you to write JAMB or tender any JAMB result to be qualified for the entry into this school and they are currently accepting application from people.